 If it’s unclear whether the day is an otherwise working day, the things that the employee and employer must consider in trying to reach agreement include:

 - if the employee works for the employer only when work is available

 - the employer's rosters or other similar systems

 - the reasonable expectations of the employer and employee as to whether the employee would have worked on that day

-An employer can’t take an employee off the roster on a public holiday, when it’s a day that they would otherwise have worked on, so that they don’t have to give the employee public holiday entitlements.
+An employer can’t take an employee off the roster on a public holiday when it’s a day that they would otherwise have worked on, in order to avoid giving the employee public holiday entitlements.
 Not recognising an employee’s holiday entitlements is against the law.

-Erina alternates her shifts with Ross.
-Erina’s roster requires three 10-hour days on Monday to Wednesday one week (Week 1) and the same hours on Thursday to Saturday the following week (Week 2).
-If Week 1 coincides with the week in which Good Friday falls, Erina will not get paid for Good Friday or Easter Monday (that will fall in Week 2) because she would not have been scheduled to work on that Friday or Monday (they are not otherwise working days for her).
+Kiri alternates her shifts with Ross.
+Kiri’s roster requires three 10-hour days on Monday to Wednesday one week (Week 1) and the same hours on Thursday to Saturday the following week (Week 2).
+If Week 1 coincides with the week in which Good Friday falls, Kiri will not get paid for Good Friday or Easter Monday (that will fall in Week 2) because she would not have been scheduled to work on that Friday or Monday (they are not otherwise working days for her).

 Ross will be paid for both Good Friday and Easter Monday as the roster pattern would have scheduled him to work these days if they weren’t public holidays (these are otherwise working days for him).

 When an employee does not have a clear work pattern or there’s a lot of variation in work times, it may be harder to decide if a day is an otherwise working day.
 You can use the Otherwise working day calculator to work it out.
 It will take about 15 minutes to work through all the steps of the Otherwise working day calculator.

 If you’re still not sure you can contact us.